-- The process for routine admission into the Sixth Form at Kendrick School (Year 12) in 2023/24 begins in November 2022 and ends on 1st September 2023. - Application forms will be available online after the Sixth Form Open Evening which will be held in the Autumn 2022

-• Applicants who do not have access to a computer should contact the Kendrick School admission team for assistance.
+- The process for routine admission into the Sixth Form at Kendrick School (Year 12) for entry in September 2024 begins in November 2023 and ends on 1st September 2024. - Application forms will be available online after the Sixth Form Open Evening which will be held in the Autumn 2023 - Applicants who do not have access to a computer should contact the Kendrick School admission team for assistance.